-- 1. Treatment Capacity: - For groundwater production facilities, when maximum daily usage equals or exceeds 70 percent of the pump's withdrawal capacity for three consecutive days. - 2.
-Water Supply: - Combined storage of Lakes Travis and Buchanan reaches 1.4 million acre-feet in accordance with the LCRA Drought Contingency Plan for Firm Water Customers (DCP). - When the West Travis County PUA issues drought restrictions. - When HTGCD issues drought restrictions. - B. Requirements for termination Stage 1 of the plan may be rescinded when: - 1.
-Treatment Capacity: - The groundwater pumpage amounts have fallen below the 70 percent threshold, and remained below that level for five consecutive days. - 2.
-Water Supply: - LCRA announces that restrictions by its firm raw water customers are no longer needed in accordance with the LCRA DCP. - When the West Travis County PUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.
+For groundwater production facilities, maximum daily usage equals or exceeds 70 percent of the pump's withdrawal capacity for three consecutive days.

+- If the total combined storage in lakes Buchanan and Travis drops below 1.1 million acre-feet, and interruptible stored water supplied to the Lakeside, Gulf Coast and Pierce Ranch agricultural operations is curtailed, LCRA will request its firm water customers implement mandatory drought response measures in their individual drought contingency plans with a target demand reduction goal of 10 percent.
+If the combined storage in lakes Buchanan and Travis subsequently increases to 1.2 million acre-feet, the stage will be rescinded. - When the WTCPUA issues drought restrictions. - When HTGCD issues drought restrictions.

+B. Requirements for termination - Stage 1 of the DCP may be rescinded when:

+• The groundwater pumping amounts have fallen below the 70 percent threshold and remained below that level for five consecutive days.

+- LCRA announces that restrictions for firm water customers are no longer needed in accordance with the LCRA DCP. - When the WTCPUA issues water restrictions are no longer needed.

+• When HTGCD issues water restrictions are no longer needed.